Home Affordability Calculator

 Sure, it’s easier said than done to increase your income.
 However, negotiating a pay raise, finding higher-paying work, or taking on a side hustle could help the income equation on your mortgage application.

-Rural areas tend to be much more affordable.
-You can also finance a home with a zero-down United States Department of Agriculture (USDA) loan in a qualified rural area.
+Rural locations tend to be much more affordable.
+Choose a qualified rural area, and you could finance a home with a zero-down United States Department of Agriculture (USDA) loan.
 You’ll have to weigh the benefits of cheaper housing against living farther from family support and possibly fewer available job opportunities.
+If rural life isn’t for you, explore local housing market trends in cities if you are considering an out-of-state move.

 If debt is preventing you from qualifying for a mortgage and your top goal is to get into a home, a laser-like focus on paying off your debt can help.
 Try using any “bonus” money — your tax refund, birthday cash — to pay it down.
-Above all, make a solid, strategic plan (and get your partner on board).
-This debt payoff planner can help.
+Above all, make a solid, strategic plan to pay off debt (and get your partner on board).

 Many conventional lenders (banks, credit unions, etc.) accept a 3% down payment if you meet specific requirements.
 Some requirements include a DTI of less than 43% and a credit score of 640 or above.
 FHA loans require as little as 3.5% down, whereas VA loans have no down-payment requirements.
 If you haven’t saved much cash, a loan with lower down-payment requirements can help you qualify for a mortgage.

 If you need extra cash for a down payment, consider taking a traditional IRA withdrawal or a 401(k) loan.
-Traditional and Roth IRA rules state that you can withdraw up to $10,000 for a down payment without paying the 10% early distribution penalty.
+Traditional and Roth IRA rules state that those who haven’t owned a primary home in the previous two years can withdraw up to $10,000 for a down payment without paying the 10% early distribution penalty.
 And if you have a 401(k), your employer may allow loans.
 This means that you can borrow money against your 401(k) for a home.
 However, you must pay interest and usually pay back the principal within five years.

 A home affordability calculator can help you identify how much house you can afford, and determine a mortgage payment that fits within your budget.
 This way, you can be confident that you won’t ever feel “house poor.”